uvic-auvic/Kraken-Firmware/README.md

 The STM32 firmware is written in C or C++ and we typically flash it using the STM32 Cube IDE.
 If you have any questions please reach out on the Auvic discord.

-Workflow: <\br>
+Workflow: <br />
-  -When working on your code please branch from main and make changes to your branch. <\br>
+  -When working on your code please branch from main and make changes to your branch. <br />
   -If merging your branch with main and you have made significant changes please have your pull request reviewed by other members.